How to Remove the Home Folder from Windows 11 File Explorer

 How to hide folders in 🪟 Windows 11 Home?

-You can also select the folder you want to hide.
-Press Alt + Enter to open the folder’s Properties window.
-Under the General tab, find the Attributes section.
-Check the box next to Hidden.
+Select the folder targeted for hiding.
+Press Alt + Enter to open the folder's Properties window.
+Under the General tab, find the Attributes section and check the box next to Hidden.

 How to hide home in settings 🪟 Windows 11?